Assemble a Project Team: Clinical Data-sharing

 - At the team's second meeting, ask everyone to think about the kinds of clinical data they share (referrals, patient summaries, discharge summaries, etc.) and then to list the practices they share each kind of data with the most.

 - Approach those practices about sharing clinical data electronically.
-Use these letters(4 page DOC) or ones you create.
+Use these letters(0 bytes) or ones you create.
 Your practice may have to follow up with a second letter or phone call.

 - Keep track of responses so you know how many practices are willing to move to electronic messaging with you.